asimkt/portfolio/content/posts/http-cache.md

-your username and password and will show you a beautiful family photo. ie, in your browser, you’ll enter your username and password and browser will send this **request** to the server which is hosted somewhere and the server will give you a **response** telling whether you are authorized or not to see the image.<br>
+your username and password and will show you a beautiful family photo. ie, in your browser, you’ll enter your username and password and browser will send this **request** to the server which is hosted somewhere and the server will give you a **response** telling whether you are authorized or not to see the image.

 Now, what’s cache had to do with all this?
 The internet is slow that the browser and server have to talk to each other about everything and it can’t take that much time and bandwidth.
 So for most of this talking, if the browser already knows the answer, it shouldn’t ask the question to the server.
-Just like, whenever you refresh the family photo page, the browser doesn’t have to wait or ask the server for the same photo to be sent through the network.<br> But in this big world, when browser and server sitting on two different continents, this talking is more expensive.
+Just like, whenever you refresh the family photo page, the browser doesn’t have to wait or ask the server for the same photo to be sent through the network.

+In this big world, when browser and server sitting on two different continents, this talking is more expensive.
 And if the number of pictures is high and everyone may want the same picture, like in the case of a newspaper, talking cannot be this much expensive.
 So people installed some small intermediate